-- Daily English and Maths - Daily afternoon subject that matches standard in-school activity (Science, R.E., Humanities, Computing, PSHE, PE, and, for KS2 only, Spanish). - Maths teaching will use White Rose Hub premium resources, which will include links to teaching videos provided by WRH. - A spelling, punctuation and grammar (SPaG) and/or handwriting activity - Audio clips or video will be used in English, RE, Science and Spanish (KS2 only) to provide an element of direct instruction. - Oak National Academy will be used for Music, including to substitute specialist musical tuition. - Families will be strongly encouraged to, additionally, access the following online services: IXL
+- Daily English and Maths - Daily afternoon subject that matches in school activity (Science, R.E., History or Geography, Computing, PSHE, PE, and, for KS2 only, Spanish). - Maths teaching will use White Rose Hub premium resources, which will include links to teaching videos provided by WRH. - A spelling, punctuation and grammar (SPaG) and/or handwriting activity. - During 'lockdown' periods or when most children within a class are not in school, audio clips or video will be used in English, RE, Science, Geography, History, and (KS2 only) Spanish to provide an element of direct instruction. - Oak National Academy will be used for Music, including to substitute specialist musical tuition. - Families will be strongly encouraged to, additionally, access the following online services: IXL